Demonkush/garrysmod-chestburster/gamemode/chestburster/readme.txt

+As of 1.3a setup is not required to play the game.
+Just put the gamemode in your garrysmod/gamemodes folder and play!
+You need CS:S or HL2DM installed at least.

 How to Setup:

 By default, Chestburster requires a mapcycle.txt file to change the maps properly.
 In the GitHub repo, I've provided separate mapcycles for CS:S and HL2DM maps, just put one of them in garrysmod/cfg or make your own.